[wd_asp id=1]

 5 Signs of a Bad Valve Seal

 A smooth running engine is all about timing.
 The modern combustion engine is made up of around 10,000 separate parts, all of which need to be in sync with each other –moving, opening or closing at just the right moment.
 Valves are an important part of this process, and without a functioning seal, they can’t do their job.
 A relatively simple part to replace, if a broken seal is left unattended for too long, vast amounts of damage can be done to the engine, potentially leading to eye-watering bills.
-So, the question is, how long do valve seals last, and what warning signs indicate they’re no longer doing their job.
+The question is, how long do valve seals last, and what warning signs indicate they’re no longer doing their job.

 What is the purpose of valve seals?